PGM-19 Jupiter: Description

 Jupiter with its "petal" cover open.

 Jupiter was designed in an era when nuclear weapons were still very large and heavy.
 Its large reentry vehicle is typical of missile designs of the 1950s.

-Jupiter squadrons consisted of 15 missiles and approximately 500 military personnel with five "flights" of three missiles each, manned by five officers and 10 NCOs.
+Jupiter squadrons consisted of 15 missiles and approximately 500 military personnel with five "flights" of three missiles each, composed of five officers and 10 NCOs.
 To reduce vulnerability, the flights were located approximately 30 miles apart, with the triple launcher emplacements separated by a distance of several hundred miles.

 The ground equipment for each emplacement was housed in approximately 20 vehicles; including two generator trucks, a power distribution truck, short- and long-range theodolites, a hydraulic and pneumatic truck and a liquid oxygen truck.
 Another trailer carried 6000 gallons of fuel and three liquid oxygen trailers each carried 4000 gal.

 The missiles arrived at the emplacement on large trailers; while still on the trailer, the crew attached the hinged launch pedestal to the base of the missile which was hauled to an upright position using a winch.
 Once the missile was vertical, fuel and oxidizer lines were connected and the bottom third of the missile was encased in a "flower petal shelter", consisting of wedge-shaped metal panels, allowing crew members to service the missiles in all weather conditions.
 Stored empty, on 15-minute combat status in an upright position on the launch pad, the firing sequence included filling the fuel and oxidizer tanks with 68000 lbs of LOX and 30000 lbs of RP-1, while the guidance system was aligned and targeting information loaded.
 Once the fuel and oxidizer tanks were full, the launch controlling officer and two crewmen in a mobile launch control trailer could launch the missiles.

 Each squadron was supported by a receipt, inspection and maintenance (RIM) area to the rear of the emplacements.
 RIM teams inspected new missiles and provided maintenance and repair to missiles in the field.
 Each RIM area also housed 25 tons of liquid oxygen and nitrogen generating plants.
 Several times a week, tanker trucks carried the fuel from the plant to the individual emplacements.